jb753/turbigen/src/turbigen2/CLI.md

 - `--set` reaches the design, and a mistyped `--set` key fails;
 - an unknown verb, a missing file, and a bad config each exit non-zero with a message on stderr rather than a traceback;
-- `-q` silences stdout while leaving the exit code intact.
+- `-q` silences the console while leaving the exit code, and the log file, intact.